-Today’s journey began with Aloo paranthas and a glass of bournvita just in the outskirts of Shimla.
+Today’s journey began with Aloo paranthas and a glass of bournvita just on the outskirts of Shimla.
 While eating parathas, we never thought that we will be hating paranthas so much at the end of our journey and we still do while I type this, however you will come to know as the Tlog progresses.
 Weather was pleasant and eating fresh Narkanda cherries was surely a ‘cherry on top’ to add in this journey.

 The tea and the mischievous kids playing at Wangtoo tea house was fun.
 One layer of cloth comes out of the bag at this place.Brrrrr!
 Though we were driving on NER, the vistas were getting more beautiful.
-We reached Rakpa regency at Kalpa @10pm passing through muddy Karcham-Powari stretch to beautiful dark town of Reckong Peo, through clouds and rains which got vanished later when we entered our room.
+We reached Rakpa regency at Kalpa @10pm passing through muddy Karcham-Powari stretch to the beautiful dark town of Reckong Peo, through clouds and rains which got vanished later when we entered our room.
 The moonlit Kinner Kailash range was the most beautiful vista ever and the long tiring journey was totally worth it for this.

 KALPA – Hike to CHAKKA KANDA (~4000mtr)- KALPA and drive to CHITKUL

 Chakka is a small peak which lies behind and above Kalpa town.
-Though a small hike for little bit more than 1000mtr, its a very good place for acclimatization for all the trekkers/travellers in that region.
-Just below the peak, lies Chakka Kanda, a lake which is culturally important for Kinnauris.
+Though a small hike for a little bit more than 1000mtr, it is a very good place for acclimatization for all the trekkers/travelers in that region.
+Just below the peak, lies Chakka Kanda, a lake that is culturally important for Kinnauris.
 It takes 2 -3 hours to reach.

 We hired a car to Chitkul at 4 pm from Kalpa after descending down from Chakka Kanda.

 Hotel in Kalpa: Rakpa Regency & Hotel in Chitkul:Shenshah/Shahenshah/Shen Sha or whatever you call it.
 Both the properties are run by Mr. Sandeep Karar.

 All the rooms were charged 1500 INR/room after immense bargaining in advance as we did not had any options left.
 The stay at Kalpa has to be the best for its hospitality and views.